 With/Out was conceptualised by Loo Zihan, based on Completely With/Out Character, devised by Paddy Chew, in collaboration with Alvin Tan and Haresh Sharma (1999), was staged from 23 – 26 March 2017 as part of The Studios 2017 at the Esplanade.

-Ng Yi-Sheng (b.1980) is a Singaporean poet, fictionist, playwright, journalist and LGBT activist.
+Ng Yi-Sheng is a writer, researcher and PhD student at Nanyang Technological University.
+His books include the poetry collections A Book of Hims and Loud Poems for a Very Obliging Audience and the non-fiction work SQ21: Singapore Queers in the 21st Century.
+He tweets and Instagrams at @yishkabob.
+He is a Singaporean poet, fictionist, playwright, journalist and LGBT activist.
 He has written theatre and arts criticism for The Flying Inkpot, The Straits Times, Fridae and The Online Citizen, and has served as an online documenter for the Singapore Biennale, the Flying Circus Project and the Singapore International Festival of Arts.
 He is a co-organiser of IndigNation: Singapore’s Pride Season.